Blue Abyss: Submersibles

 Submersible vehicles are a new alternative to classic diving methods.
 The indoor pool will permit a controlled environment allowing for submersible trials and training, including simulations.
 This would reduce the risk of subsea operations by moving trials and training into a safe and heavily monitored facility.
 Testing and training is expected to include hydrographic, pipeline and cable surveys, inspections of wind turbine foundations, vessel hulls and installations, oceanographic studies, and even film production.
 The pool will include roof access, as well as an R&D capability for new ROV and AUV sub-systems.

 Space exploration

 The Blue Abyss will provide a facility for spaceflight simulation, like a mission to Mars simulation.
 It will offer safety and experience for astronauts undergoing human spaceflight training.
-The facility will include a neutral buoyancy pool, parabolic flight and centrifuge training, hypo and hyperbolic chambers and micro-gravity simulation suite, and an environmental research centre.
+The facility will include a neutral buoyancy pool, parabolic flight and centrifuge training, hypo and hyperbaric chambers and micro-gravity simulation suite, and an environmental research centre.